alumet-dev/helm-charts/README.md

 This helm chart contains the following subcharts:

 - influxdb: one pod and a service are deployed
-- ALUMET relay client: a pod is deployed on each cluster's node
+- ALUMET relay client: a pod is deployed on each cluster's node as a daemonset.
 - ALUMET relay server: one pod and a LoadBalancer service's type are deployed

 Each subcharts as its own values.yaml file and there is also a values.yaml for the main chart where we overwrite the default values related to subcharts.

+The chart has been tested with the Relay clients-server strategy and also with a client-only deployment exposing metrics via prometheus exporter consumed by a standard prometheus-kube-stack (the pod is annotatated with `prometheus.io/scrape: 'true'` so that it can be scrapped automatically).

 We defined also 2 global variables:

 - global.image.registry : All alumet docker images must be located on the same docker registry.
 This variable is used to set the URL path of the docker registry, the default value is: *ghrc.io/alumet-dev*